 The Princeton Debate Panel, also known as the PDP, is one of the premiere collegiate debating societies in the country.
 Throughout the year, the PDP competes in weekly tournaments across the country sanctioned by the American Parliamentary Debate Association (APDA), of which Princeton was a founding member.

 Princeton’s historical success has been unrivaled since APDA’s founding in 1983.
-A Princeton team, composed of two individuals, has won the Team of the Year (TOTY) award a record eight times, most recently in 2009.
-Similarly, an individual competitor has won the coveted Speaker of the Year Award (SOTY) a record nine times.
+A Princeton team, composed of two individuals, has won the Team of the Year (TOTY) award a record eight times and the Speaker of the Year Award (SOTY) a record nine times.
 The PDP is also one of the world’s premier international debating squads, with teams consistently reaching late elimination rounds.

-The Princeton Debate Panel also hosts two debate tournaments during the year.
-Each December, the Princeton Classic offers Lincoln Douglas and Public Forum Debate as well as Congress and Individual Events for high school competitors in the National Forensic League.
+The PDP also hosts two debate tournaments during the year.
+Each December, the Princeton Classic offers Lincoln-Douglas and Public Forum Debate as well as Student Congress and Individual Events for high school competitors in the National Forensic League.
 In the spring, the PDP hosts the Adlai E. Stevenson Memorial Debate Tournament, one of the largest and most prestigious collegiate parliamentary debate tournaments in the nation.